sqrew/tunes/README.md

         beginners to programming

 ## What this is and isn't for:
+    Is:
-    Is: A fun, batteries-included domain specific language for digital signal processing aimed at making creative music using DSP fundamentals, music theory helpers and generative algorithmic sequences. tunes is also under active development.
+        A fun, batteries-included domain specific language for digital signal processing Aimed at making creative music using DSP fundamentals, music theory helpers and generative algorithmic sequences accessible tunes is also under active development
+    Isn't:
-    Isn't: A truly professional grade implementation of DSP or a AAA quality audio sample playback engine.
+        A truly professional grade implementation of DSP or a AAA quality audio sample playback engine.
-        Tunes does pre-rendered and real-time synthesis and spatial audio but it is NOT the most efficient implementation of "play x at y when z" audio playback needs.
+        Tunes does pre-rendered and real-time synthesis, sample playback and spatial audio but it is NOT the most efficient implementation of "play x at y when z" audio playback needs
         However, the crate has handled 5000 concurrent synthesis events with heavy effects on decade old hardware.
-Whether or not that's good enough depends on your use case.
+        Whether or not that's good enough depends on your use case
 ## PROS
     rust
     music theory integration